SHN6626/RCD/README.md

 # Regularized Contrastive Decoding with Hard Negative Samples for LLM Hallucination Mitigation

-This repository contains the official code for EMNLP 2025 Findings paper ["Regularized Contrastive Decoding with Hard Negative Samples for LLM Hallucination Mitigation"]((https://aclanthology.org/2025.findings-emnlp.322/#)).
+This repository contains the official code for EMNLP 2025 Findings paper ["Regularized Contrastive Decoding with Hard Negative Samples for LLM Hallucination Mitigation"](https://aclanthology.org/2025.findings-emnlp.322/#).

 ## Introduction

-Despite their impressive capabilities, large language models (LLMs) have been observed to generate responses that include inaccurate or fabricated information, a phenomenon commonly known as ``hallucination''.
-In this work, we propose a simple Induce-then-Contrast Decoding (ICD) strategy to mitigate this issue.
-We first construct a factually weak LLM by inducing hallucinations from the original LLMs.
-Then, we penalize these induced hallucinations during decoding to enhance the factuality of the generated content.
-Concretely, we determine the final next-token predictions by amplifying the predictions from the original model and downplaying the induced untruthful predictions via contrastive decoding.
-Experimental results on both discrimination-based and generation-based hallucination evaluation benchmarks, such as TruthfulQA and FActScore, demonstrate that our proposed ICD methods can effectively enhance the factuality of LLMs across various model sizes and families.
-For example, when equipped with our approach, Llama2-7B-Chat and Mistral-7B-Instruct now can achieve performance comparable to ChatGPT and GPT4 on TruthfulQA, respectively.

-On TruthfulQA, our ICD approach significantly improves the truthfulness of Llama2-7B-Chat (+8 MC1 score) and Mistral-7B-Instruct (+20 MC1 score).
-With these improvements, the enhanced Llama2-7B-Chat and Mistral-7B-Instruct now match the performance levels of ChatGPT and GPT4, respectively.
+Large language models are prone to generate hallucinations, which can undermine their reliability in high-stakes applications.
+Some works on LLM hallucination mitigation use the model’s internal signals to contrast different output during inference stage.
+However, these works often focus on simple forms of hallucinations, and struggle to effectively mitigate hallucinations.
+To address the issue, this paper exploits hard negative samples to construct a factually weaker model for improving contrastive decoding.
+We propose a new inference-time method, Regularized Contrastive Decoding (RCD), to capture correct hallucination signals for mitigating hallucinations in LLMs.
+RCD learns more diverse hallucination patterns via adversarial-aware fine-tuning and mitigates hallucinations via contrastive decoding.
+Experiments on four hallucination benchmarks demonstrate that our method achieves better LLM hallucination mitigation performance.
+Further analysis shows RCD generalizes well across different model sizes, task formats, perturbation methods and training data sizes.

 ## How to Install